 "Geez, the Chief's as energetic as usual, huh."
 Another girl sighed behind me.
 "Somehow you're the only one who can keep up with her."

 "Well, not much I can do about that, huh?"
 I replied, turning to look at her.

 "Well, I better go and chase after her."
 She said, sighing again.
 "I wish I could keep up with her as well as you can.
 Being the Vice-Chief is really tiring."

 "Don't worry about it; you're doing just fine as it is."
 I said reassuringly.
 She gave me a quick smile before rushing after the quickly disappearing Chief.

 "Well then, I better get started."
 I took a quick look at my watch, planning my route of investigation.
 "Start from the top, work your way to bottom as they say.
-I'll start from the third floor of the School building…can't get to the roof since it's off-limits."
+I'll start from the third floor of the School building, the Student Council office should be there.
+Can't start from the roof since it's off-limits."

 'But, I wonder why though…'I thought idle thought passed by as I made my way towards the stairs.